A negative body image can have profound ramifications for how you feel, day in and day out.

 If size has less to do with causing negative body image, where does it all come from?

 I see a few common themes with my clients, so let’s cover each of them.
 Plus, what in the heck to do about it.

 Diet Culture Messaging

-This then causes us to strive for thinness and compare ourselves to those thin bodies.
-Even if they're airbrushed and we know that, we STILL compare.
 We start to get a more and more distorted self-image as we continue to strive for these unrealistic expectations.
 And we fall into the comparison trap with each and every person we see.
-(Be sure to checkout my post on how to stop the comparison game!)
+(Be sure to check out my post on how to stop the comparison game!)